-Aula is an open community of people working in different fields of life including science, art, business, government and NGOs.
+Aula is an open community of people working in different fields of life including science, art, business, government, religion (Vatican) and NGOs.

-Aula Talks is an ongoing series of videotaped lectures by people who’ve got something interesting to say about creativity, society, and technology toolbox.
+Aula Talks is an ongoing series of videotaped lectures by people who’ve got something interesting to say about creativity, society, and technology.
 Past speakers include Lawrence Lessig, Joichi Ito, Ben Cerveny, and others.
 The events are open to Aula members and anyone who is interested, free of charge.

 The Aula Point of View (POV) began its life as the digest of the Aula member weblogs in 2002, edited by Abbas Raza and a band of coeditors.
 The blog continues as 3quarksdaily.com.
 This is the complete archive of the original POV.
 We hope that you’ll have as much fun reading as we had writing it!